 12

-As a slice-of-life comedy Seinen series, it follows the everyday adventures of four girls—Hotaru Ichijou, Komari and Natsumi Koshigaya, and Renge Miyauchi—who reside in the peaceful rural village of Asahigaoka.
+As a slice-of-life comedy Seinen series, it follows the daily adventures of four girls—Hotaru Ichijou, Komari and Natsumi Koshigaya, and Renge Miyauchi—living together in the tranquil village of Asahigaoka.

 ComedyDramaRomance